MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kusto-explorer-using.md

 ## Kusto.Explorer command-line arguments

-Command-line arguments are used to configure the tool to perform additional functions on start-up.
+Command-line arguments are used to configure the tool to perform more functions on start-up.
 For example, load a script and connect to a cluster.
 As such, command-line arguments aren't a replacement for any Kusto.Explorer functionality.

 Command-line arguments are passed as part of the URL that's used to open the application, in a similar way to [query deep-linking](#creating-a-deep-link).